keptn/keptn.github.io/content/docs/0.6.0/usecases/self-healing-with-keptn/dynatrace-scaling/index.md

 1. (optional:) Verify the load in Dynatrace

-    In your Dynatrace Tenant, inspect the *Response Time* chart of the correlating service entity of the carts microservice. *Hint:* You can find the service in Dynatrace easier by selecting the management tone **Keptn: sockshop production**:
+    In your Dynatrace Tenant, inspect the *Response Time* chart of the correlating service entity of the carts microservice. *Hint:* You can find the service in Dynatrace easier by selecting the management zone **Keptn: sockshop production**:

     {{< popup_image
         link="./assets/dt-services.png"